Lisbon is one of Europe’s hottest destinations, and I’m not just talking about the weather (around 300 days of sunshine every year!).

 That’s all of my top tips for a budget trip to Lisbon, have a safe trip!

-This is a budget travel guide from Kieren, a 20-something-year-old from Wales with a passion for adventure and backpacking.
+This Lisbon budget travel guide comes to us from from Kieren, a 20-something-year-old from Wales with a passion for adventure and backpacking.
 He’s spent time Interrailing through Europe and backpacking Southeast Asia with plenty more on the bucket list.
 Kieren shares tips and travel guides over at Got My Backpack.

 5 Things to Pack for Your Trip to Portugal